xen0vas/UserManager/README.md

 > `qmake`

-- After creating the Makefile add `-lcrypt` at the end of the following line as shown below
+- After creating the `Makefile` add `-lcrypt` at the end of the following line as shown below

 > `LIBS          = $(SUBLIBS)  -L/usr/lib/i386-linux-gnu -lQtGui -lQtCore -lpthread -lcrypt`

-- run make
+- compile with c++ compiler

 > `make`